9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ```
 ::::

-When we try to compile this code or load it into `ghci`, we won\'t
+When we try to compile this code or load it into `ghci`, we won't
 necessarily get an obvious error message.

 ``` screen